-- A. An estimate of the costs and education goals shall be submitted in writing via an Education Plan to the Chief of Police and City Manager for approval.
+- A. An estimate of costs and education goals shall be submitted in writing via an Education Plan to the Department Director and City Manager for approval.
 This must be submitted on an annual basis for budgetary purposes. - B. All courses must be job related and approved by the Employer.
 All courses must be taken during non-scheduled working hours.
 All scheduled hours for courses of instruction must be filed with the employee's immediate supervisor and with the City Manager's office.
 All scheduled times of courses must be approved by the Chief and/or City Manager.
 Any situation, which in the discretion of the Chief would require a member's presence on the job shall take complete and final precedence over any times scheduled for courses. - C. Any financial assistance from any governmental or private agency available to an employee, whether or not applied for and regardless of when such assistance may have been received shall be deducted in the entire amount from the tuition reimbursement the employee is eligible for under this Section.

-- D. No reimbursement will be granted for books, papers, supplies of whatever nature, transportation, meals or any other expense connected with any course except the cost of tuition. - E. Reimbursement for tuition will be made when the Employee presents an official certification, or its equivalent, and a receipt of payment from the institution confirming satisfactory completion of the approved course. - F. Reimbursement of tuition will be at one hundred percent (100%) with a maximum reimbursement per employee per year set at the beginning of each fiscal year by the City Manager based on budget constraints. - G. Reimbursement will be eligible if the employee has: - 1.
+- D. No reimbursement will be granted for books, papers, supplies of whatever nature, transportation, meals or any other expense connected with any course except the cost of tuition. - E. Reimbursement for tuition will be made when the Employee presents an official certification, or its equivalent, and a receipt of payment from the institution confirming satisfactory completion of the approved course. - F. Reimbursement of tuition may be made at one hundred percent (100%) with a maximum reimbursement per employee per year set at the beginning of each fiscal year by the City Manager based on budget constraints. - G. Reimbursement will be eligible if the employee has: - 1.
 A grade of "C" or better, ("B" or better in a graduate level course.); - 2.
 A passing grade in a pass/fail course; - 3.
 In a "Test Out" course either number 1 or number 2 shall apply. - H. After receiving tuition reimbursement, Employees will be expected to repay the City in the following manner if they voluntarily leave the employment of the City:

-Persons working on a Post Graduate/Master's Degree will reimburse the City if they leave within three (3) years after receiving reimbursement.
+Persons working on a Post Graduate/Masters Degree will reimburse the City if they leave within three (3) years after receiving reimbursement.

-Persons working on a Bachelor's Degree will reimburse the City if they leave within two (2) years after receiving reimbursement.
+Persons working on a Bachelors Degree will reimburse the City if they leave within two (2) years after receiving reimbursement.

-Persons working on an Associate's Degree will reimburse the City if they leave within one (1) year after receiving reimbursement.
+Persons working on an Associates Degree will reimburse the City if they leave within one (1) year after receiving reimbursement.

-- I. These regulations do not apply to training which is taken at the specific direction of management and for which the City pays the full cost of tuition and other expenses. - J. The Employer recognizes the benefits of well-trained, well-educated employees through the following one-time incentives
+I. These regulations do not apply to training which is taken at the specific direction of management and for which the City pays the full cost of tuition and other expenses.